 - Open a savings account if you don’t already have one

 - Refrain from making any hard inquiries on your credit

-- Try not to open any new lines or close any open lines of credit
+- Do not open any new ones or close lines of credit

-If you’ve improved your credit as much as you can and still want to know if you can pay for plastic surgery with bad credit, the answer is yes.
+However, if you’ve improved your credit as much as you can but still have a low credit score, there are still ways to pay for plastic surgery with bad credit.

 Bad credit can stop you from being able to finance your plastic surgery.
 Here are a few ways you’ll be able to pay even if your credit isn’t the greatest.

-Either way you look at it, before you go spending thousands of dollars on plastic surgery you should probably focus on bettering your credit first.
-Although your new appearance will be nice, having good credit will continue paying off for years to come.
+Either way you look at it, before you spend thousands of dollars on plastic surgery, it is important to take an honest assessment of your finances.
+If you are struggling because of bad credit, you should probably focus on boosting your credit first.
+Although enhancing your physical appearance can have many positive psychological benefits, having good credit will continue paying off for years to come.